HOW SHOULD I DRESS IN IRAN?

 The traditional Chador did not have sleeves, but a new style of chador called CHADOR MELLI, or National Chador has started to add sleeves to it.
 It is also a belief that if you want to enter shrines you have to wear a chador that is provided to you at the entrance gate.

-This is chosen by some Muslim ladies who are less strict about observing Hijab .
-Many people believe that Maqnaeh has originated from the wimple worn by the Nuns at the Christian place of worship.
+This is chosen by some Muslim ladies who are less strict about wearing traditional Hijab .
+Many people believe that Maqnaeh has originated from the wimple worn by the Nuns at the Christian places of worship.

 It is a triangle type of cloth that is used to cover the hair.
 Roosary is less expensive and that can be one reason to be more popular.
-Either of Chador, Maqnaeh or Roosary is a social must for ladies.
+Either of Chador, Maqnaeh or Roosary is a social must for ladies in public places.

 SO, IT IS ADVISABLE THAT LADIES PACK A HEADSCARF IN THEIR HAND BAG.
-They MUST be wearing it the moment they disembark the air plane in Iran.
+They MUST be wearing it the moment they disembark the airplane at any airpot in Iran.

 • If your headscarf falls, don’t worry – quickly put it back on again.
 You won’t be in trouble for this, but just pay attention at all times.
 Making your hair in a high bun or ponytail helps you keep the scarf in place.